shawnye2000/CreAgent/README.md

 This contains the codes of the simulation platform  equipped with CreAgent, which is used for long-term recommender system evaluation.

+First, please determine the setups of the simulation platform and modify the config file:

+`
+cd LLaMA-Factory/src/llamafactory/config/config.yaml
+`

 To run the simulator, please enter the llama-factory dictionary